Course Descriptions IME

 INE599 Topics in Industrial Engineering [3-0, 3 cr.]
 Treatment of new development, in various areas of industrial engineering.
 Prerequisites: Fourth year standing.

 INE599D Intro to System Dynamics [3-0, 3 cr.]
 This course introduces you to system dynamics modeling for the analysis of policy and strategy in an industrial context.
 System dynamics allows us to abstract complex situations down to a level where we can visualize the long-term side effects of decisions, and systematically explore new strategies and policies that increase performance and reduce undesirable side effects.
 We use role playing games, simulation models and case studies to develop sound principles of policy design for successful management of complex strategies.
-Prerequisites: Sophomore Standing.
+Prerequisites: INE346 Production Systems I and fourth-year standing.

 INE599G Six Sigma [3-0, 3 cr.]
 This is an introduction course for engineering disciplines.
 The course focuses on the concepts, principles, tools and techniques of Six Sigma.
 Examples from the manufacturing environment and administrative functions will be utilized to explain key concepts.
-Prerequisites: Fourth/Fifth year standing
+Prerequisites: INE442 Quality Control and fourth-year standing.

 INE599I Industrial Eng.
 App.
 In Services Industries [3-0, 3 cr.]
 This is an introduction course for all engineering disciplines.
 The course focuses on the application of Industrial Engineering tools and principles to improve the quality and productivity of service industries such as restaurants, banks, hotels, health care, etc. This course includes lecture, case studies as well as project.
-Prerequisites: Fourth/Fifth year standing.
+Prerequisites: INE346 Production Systems I and fourth-year standing.

 Graduate Industrial Engineering courses